 Acute Flaccid Myelitis

 Acute flaccid myelitis (AFM) is a rare but serious condition.
 It affects the nervous system, specifically the area of spinal cord called gray matter, which causes the muscles and reflexes in the body to become weak.
 This condition is not new, but the increase in cases starting in 2014 is.
 CDC estimates that less than one in a million people in the United States will get AFM every year.
 There are a variety of possible causes of AFM, such as viruses, environmental toxins, and genetic disorders.
 Most of the cases that CDC has learned about have been in children.
-To date, 386 cases of AFM have been confirmed in the United States, including one reported in Montana in 2015.
+To date, 601 cases of AFM have been confirmed in the United States since tracking began in 2014.

-Two cases of AFM has been confirmed in Montana residents in 2018.
-Both are in adults >18 years.
+Three cases of AFM were confirmed in Montana residents in 2018.
+All were in adults >18 years.
 CDEpi will update this webpage as additional information becomes available.

 What are the symptoms of AFM?